 Clinical Specialist, NICU, PICU

-The UCLA Medical Center, Santa Monica Neonatal Intensive Care Unit (NICU) is a Level III NICU care center.
+The UCLA Health - Santa Monica Medical Center Neonatal Intensive Care Unit (NICU) is a Level III NICU care center.
 Our unit of 16 acute care beds is staffed by highly trained and dedicated neonatal Respiratory Care Practitioners (RCP) who are key members of the multidisciplinary NICU team; which includes neonatologists, neonatology fellows, neonatal nurses, social workers, occupational therapists, physical therapists and lactation consultants.
 This integrated NICU team works together to provide care and support for these critical tiny patients.

 The NICU RCP core team is a specialized group of therapists that work specifically in this area.
 These therapists are nationally credentialed as Neonatal Pediatric Specialists (NPS) and Neonatal Resuscitation Program (NRP) certified.
 Additionally all members of the team are intubation certified.

 Our NICU respiratory therapists at Santa Monica are responsible for neonatal therapeutic equipment and processes including:

 NICU RCP's attend all high-risk deliveries and C-section births, respond to Emergency Room calls and are part of the PICU Rapid Response Team to provide back up for intubations as needed.